 Crunchy Data Postgres Operator Logical Backup and Restore

-Crunchy Data Postgres Operator (PGO) uses open source pgBackRest tool to backup and restore PostgreSQL data.
-K10 platform integrates with PGO to perform backup and restore PostgreSQL data using the operator APIs.
+Crunchy Data Postgres Operator (PGO) uses the open-source pgBackRest tool to backup and restore PostgreSQL data.
+The K10 platform integrates with PGO to perform backup and restore PostgreSQL data using the operator APIs.

-Steps for installing the PGO and PostgresCluster can be found here.
+You can find the steps for installing PGO and PostgresCluster here.

 Before you begin, make sure you understand the known limitations of the current integration.